9dots/9dots.io-pages/OkChd5I.md

 - 40 minutes

-## Work Day

-### Hook:
+## Step 1 - Background

-Today, students will begin the process of creating their piece of the interactive art wall on a piece of cardboard.
-They will start by sketching out their design with pencil, and then once it is approved, students will start painting.
+1. Students begin the process of creating their piece of the interactive art wall on a piece of cardboard.

-### Foreground and Background:
+2. Start by sketching out their design with pencil.

+3. Students get their sketch approved by the instructor.

+4. Students start painting their murals.

+## Step 2 - Foreground

-The foreground and background will be sketched on separate piece of cardboard.
-The foreground will be cut into a shape so that they background is still visible.
+1. The foreground and background are sketched on separate piece of cardboard.

+2. The foreground is cut into a shape so that they background is still visible.
-### Goals:
-Pass out two pieces of cardboard to each student.
-For this first day, students should focus on:

-- Completing a sketch of their mural (foreground and background)
-- Get approval from the teacher for their mural
-- Begin painting the background
+3. Once the foreground has been cut out, students paint the foreground.